FAQ[ Open All | Close All ]

 As Manna grew organically, space limitations got us into the habit of having the children in the same room as the adults.
-We know that doesn't work for everyone, so we have volunteers in the congregation who organize nursery and Sunday school for children when necessary.
+We know that doesn't work for everyone, so we have organized volunteers who serve in the nursery every Sunday.

 — What's Manna's theology?
 Reformed?
 Baptist?
 Episcopalian?
 Catholic?
 Orthodox?

 We call ourselves a vintage faith community, and by that we mean we stand on the timeless, historic, mainstream Christian faith based on the Old and New Testaments, and the traditional expressions of that faith in the Apostles', Nicene, and Athanasian Creeds.
 This is what C.S.
 Lewis called "mere Christianity."

 None except for the offering we collect on Sundays.